 Early evening cocktails on the terrace at Mondrian London

 Finally we walked to the Mondrian hotel on the South Bank.
 It’s somewhere I’ve actually been once before for a work event, though at the time I knew nothing about it.
-I now know that one of their two bars (Dandelyan Bar) has recently been voted Best International Bar, and I’ve seen that despite being very smart and swanky, they’re also quite quirky and family friendly.
+I now know that one of their two bars (Dandelyan Bar) have at times been voted Best International Bar, and I’ve seen that despite being very smart and swanky, they’re also quite quirky and family friendly.
 They served us some lovely cocktails and invited me back with hubby just as soon as we’re ready (probably not for another year!) which was a bonus!
 It had a really cool and eclectic vibe, and though I felt comfortable there with the family, I’d love to return as a couple for an overnight stay!